Structure and regularity for subsets of groups with finite VC-dimension: Distal arithmetic regularity

-A place to find smooth measures is in the setting of \emph{distal theories}, which were introduced by Simon in \cite{SiDND} to capture the notion of an NIP theory with ``no stable part".
-For the purposes of this paper we will take the following characterization from \cite{SiDND} as a {\em definition} of distality.
+If $T$ is NIP, then any smooth measure is generically stable (see Proposition 7.10 and Theorem 7.29 in \cite{Sibook}), and so any definable group with a smooth left-invariant Keisler measure is \emph{fsg}.
+A place to find smooth measures is in the setting of \emph{distal theories}, which were introduced by Simon in \cite{SiDND}.
+For our purposes we will take the following characterization as a {\em definition} of distality (see \cite[Theorem 1.1]{SiDND}).

 \begin{definition} $T$ is \textbf{distal} if it is NIP and every global generically stable Keisler measure is smooth. \end{definition}